 Elections

 Elections in the City of Dayton are managed by the City Clerk.
 If you have any questions about voting, how to register, where to vote, etc. See the frequently asked questions below.
+If you are unable to find an answer to your question, please send your questions to abenting@daytonmn.gov.

 vote